thealphacubicle/ClassRAG/docs/ARCHITECTURE.md

 ## Overview

 Our RAG system is structured to allow the seamless combination of different database connectors, embedding models, and LLMs.
-Think of each connector as a "Lego block" that can be swapped out for another, enabling rapid experimentation and customization of your pipeline.
+Think of each connector as a "lego block" that can be swapped out for another, enabling rapid experimentation and customization of your pipeline.

 ### Key Objectives